This page outlines our online policy and answers common questions.

 - Retweets - our retweets don't imply endorsement, and we only retweet links, news and personal observations that we feel are relevant to the work we do and that we think may interest you.

 - Following - our decision to follow an individual or organisation on Twitter does not imply endorsement of any kind.

 - Replies - we try to access our twitter account during regular office hours, and we may also monitor twitter and respond at other times of the day - but please be aware that there are times when we're unable to monitor and respond quickly to incoming tweets.

-- @replies and Direct Messages (DMs) - we will read and respond to @replies and DMs quickly where possible, but if you need an urgent response from us, please contact us through our website.
+- @replies and Direct Messages (DMs) - we will read and respond to @replies and DMs as quickly as possible, but if you need an urgent response from us, please contact us through our website.

 If you think that someone commenting on our website or social media outlets breaks our rules - or if you feel we do - then please contact us and let us know.
 We promise we'll look into this as soon as we can.

 Page last reviewed and updated 20 October 2021